 The third and final phase of our supercomputer was successfully installed in December 2016; this was a hugely complex Government IT project which was delivered early and on budget.
 This supercomputer is some fifteen times larger than its predecessor, this is a major science infrastructure investment and will allow the UK to continue to lead the world in weather, climate and environmental science high-performance computing.

-Our supercomputer consists of 3 main systems - an identical pair of machines and a single larger system in a new purpose-built data centre nearby.
+Our supercomputer consists of three main systems - an identical pair of machines and a single larger system in a new purpose-built data centre nearby.
 The twin identical machines provide a highly resilient capability for running time-critical operational weather forecasts, whereas the third system provides research, development and collaboration capabilities.

 When commissioned, all three phases of our current supercomputer appeared in the top 50 of the world’s most powerful computers.
 As such the Met Office’s supercomputer capability is the most powerful in the world dedicated to weather and climate.

 Facts and big numbers